flass/pantagruel/README.md

                          in a separate folder, which name must match a contig file (e.g. 'seqProjID/' for 'seqProjID.fasta').
                       NOTE: to ensure proper parsing, it is strongly advised that any provided annotation was generated with Prokka
                       NOTE: to ensure uniform annotation of the dataset, it is advised to let Pantagruel annotate the contigs (calling Prokka)

+    -V|--env_var    quoted string of the form: 'variable1=value1[,variable2=value2[,...]]'.
+                     Will add these variables to the configuration file so they can be exported to the environment during tasks.
+                     Can be useful to define custom values of generic variables, e.g. "refgenus=Escherichia,seqcentre='Sanger Institute'"

  Output: core genome / reference phylogeny options: